ROSCon SG 2026

 All attendees, speakers, sponsors and volunteers at our conference are required to agree with the following code of conduct.

-Organisers will enforce this code throughout the event.
+Organizers will enforce this code throughout the event.
 We expect cooperation from all participants to help ensure a safe environment for everybody.

 Harassment includes offensive verbal comments related to gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion, technology choices, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.